Olympics on television: 2016 Summer Olympics

-SKY Italia in 2008 had reached an agreement to broadcast 2014 & 2016 Olympics, but later, it sold the second one to RAI, holding only the first one.
+While Sky Italia initially reached a packaged agreement to broadcast both the 2014 and 2016 Olympics, it later sold the 2016 rights to RAI, holding only the first one.
 The Italian public service provided over 1000 hours on television over three HD channels avalilable on DTT and satellite, and provided an Internet site and an app which offered every single feed of every sport produced by OBS.